Amul Thapar’s Political Views: 5 Fast Facts You Need to Know

 Amul Thapar is rumored to be on President Trump’s shortlist of possible nominees to replace Justice Anthony Kennedy, who announced his retirement very recently.
-Tharper, who was born in Troy, Michigan to Indian immigrant parents, was among President Trump’s first appointments to any court: in March 2016, just two months into the Trump presidency, Trump tapped Thaper to be United States Circuit Judge for the Sixth Circuit.
+Thapar, who was born in Troy, Michigan to Indian immigrant parents, is a conservative judge who has close ties to the Trump administration.
+He was one of the first people President Trump appointed to any position: in March 2016, just two months into the Trump presidency, Trump tapped Thapar to be United States Circuit Judge for the Sixth Circuit.

 Thapar is only the second South Asian American ever to serve on the US district court of appeals.
 The South Asian Bar Association of North America praised Trump for nominating Thapar to that post, even though the association has been critical of President Trump.